How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 💡 Will AI and blockchain revolutionize high-value shipping?

-Revolution underway: Smart contracts for automating compensation, predictive AI to avoid risky roads.
-Horizon 2026: These technologies will be standard.
+A revolution is underway: Smart contracts for automating claims processing, predictive AI for avoiding high-risk roads.
+By 2026: These technologies will be standard.
 Claisy is already developing blockchain solutions.

-📋 What documents should be prepared before shipping?
+📋 What documents should you prepare before shipping?

-• Certificate of value (appraisal < 6 months)
+• Certificate of Value (appraisal less than 6 months old)

 • 360° HD photos + details (serial numbers, markings)